 Your photos and personal stuff have gone missing.

-If you catch someone trying to obtain your personal effects on the sly…well, that person is either a klepto, a weird fetishist—or perhaps, a scheming sorcerer.
+If you catch someone trying to obtain your personal effects on the sly, then that person is either a klepto, a weird fetishist—or perhaps, a scheming sorcerer.
 There are areas of the South that are still steeped in Voodoo/Hoodoo.
 Some people there are reluctant to have their photo taken or leave their hair clippings at the barber shop, for fear that they may fall into the wrong hands.

 Do you have enemies with hex-casting skills?
 If your things have gone missing from your office desk—or worse yet, your gym bag—it might be time to get worried.